Civil-Service-Human-Resources/lpg-civil-servant-register/README.md

 #### Other LPG Services

-- `identity-service` for OAuth token validation on all requests
+- `identity-service` for getting user identity details and creating service tokens to make inter-component requests

 #### External integrations